trozware/troznet/content/post/2023/sparkle.md

 - **Type**: Boolean
 - **Value**: YES

-The next settings go into the **.entitlements** file which you'll find in the project navigator.
+The next settings go into the **\<Your-App-Name\>.entitlements** file which you'll find in the project navigator.
 Right-click the entitlements file and select **Open As > Source Code** which makes it possible to paste in the next chunk.

 Just before the last `</dict>`, add a new line and insert: